JulianKnodt/intro_to_concurrency/readme.md

 TLDR:
-When reasoning about concurrency, a programmer must often reason about the consistency model provided by the platform being developed on, as well as have some general knowledge about how to enforce a certain ordering of operations given a consistency model.
-I attempt to formalize a few example environments which are common in industry, and also introduce some primitives that can be used to enforce ordering of operations in these systems.
+When reasoning about concurrency, a programmer must often reason about the consistency model provided by the platform being developed on, as well as have some general knowledge about how to enforce a certain ordering of operations with that model.
+Here, I attempt to formalize a few example environments which are common in industry, and also introduce some primitives that can be used to enforce ordering of operations in these systems.

-Concurrency is a pretty hot topic in the computer science world, because it allows the programmer to take advantage of the increasingly fast multi-processor architectures in computers, and for larger organizations to handle the same operations at much higher scale.
+Concurrency is a hot topic in CS, because it not only allows the programmer to take advantage of the increasingly fast multi-processor architectures in computers, but also allows for larger organizations to handle the same operations at much higher scale.

 ## What is Concurrency?